|

 Black Hawk was a capable and fierce war Chief.
 He led the Sauk tribes in assisting the British in the War of 1812.
 Then he fought to save his people's land from the settlers.
 However, he eventually was captured and his people lost their lands.

-Sacajawea was a princess of the Shoshone Indian tribe.
+Sacagawea was a member of the Shoshone Indian tribe.
 When she was a girl her village was attacked and she became a slave.
-Later she was sold to a trapper named Charbonneau who married her.
-She was living with Charbonneau when explorers Lewis and Clark arrived.
-They asked for Sacajawea to help them travel as she could translate with the Shoshone.
-She went along with them on their journey and helped them travel all the way to the Pacific Ocean.
+Later, she was sold to a French trapper named Charbonneau who married her.
+She was living with Charbonneau when the explorers Lewis and Clark arrived.
+They asked for Sacagawea to travel with them as she could help translate with the Shoshone.
+She joined their expedition and played a major role their successful journey to the Pacific Ocean.

 Geronimo (1829-1909)